lhausammann/PBasic/README.md

 PBasic
 ======

-An expermimental PHP Parser for a BASIC inspired language.
+An experimental PHP Parser for a BASIC inspired language running in a browser.
-Start console.php to run some BASIC'ish scripts in your browser.

     10 PRINT "Wie ist Dein Name?"